mvillafuertem/scala-1/README.md

 ### Companies

-Courses' authors are defined in the [companies.json](/companies.json) file.
+Courses' authors are defined in the **companies.json** file in the content root repository.
 This file contains a list of `Company` objects.
 The `Company` JSON object has following structure:

 | Field name | Type             | Description                                 |
 |------------|------------------|---------------------------------------------|